Revere Pewter Kitchen Cabinets, Quartz, & More

 Let’s start with the countertop.

-The second I saw Brittanica Warm, I fell desperately in love.
-It was new on the market, following in the footsteps of the well-known Brittanica and followed by Brittanica GOLD, both of which weren’t quite right for us.
+The second I saw Cambria Brittanicca Warm, I fell desperately in love.
+It was new on the market, following in the footsteps of the well-known Brittanicca and followed by Brittanicca GOLD, both of which weren’t quite right for us.

-You see, I have a weakness for wine, cheese rice crackers, Ryan Reynolds and green undertones.
-I don’t like green undertones in yellow, these make me nauseous, but give me a green tucked in a warm gray or greige and I’m one happy lil Ginger.
+You see, I have a weakness for wine, cheese-flavored rice crackers, and green undertones.
+I don’t like green undertones in yellow; these make me nauseous, but give me a dark green tucked in a warm gray or beige, and I’m one happy little Ginger.

 Before…